 What is scarlet fever?

-Scarlet fever is a disease caused by the bacteria Streptococcus pyogenes, also known as group A streptococcus.
+Scarlet fever is a disease caused by the bacteria called group A Streptococcus, also known as streptococcus pyogenes.
 This is the same “strep” that causes strep throat.
 The germ is circulating all the time.
 In fact, in the winter, up to 20% of children have group A strep growing on their tonsils.
 But most of them don’t have any problems or symptoms and generally don’t infect other people.

-People who do get sick might develop strep throat and have a fever and sore throat.
+People who do get sick might develop symptom including strep throat and have a fever and sore throat.
+People with scarlet fever typically start with a white strawberry tongue, which may turn red after a few days.
 People who get scarlet fever will have those symptoms plus a red rash—that’s why the disease is called scarlet fever.
-The bacteria that trigger the infection produces a toxin that causes the rash.
+The bacteria that trigger the strep infection produces a toxin that causes the rash.

 “The rash can start out as red and blotchy and turn into small red bumps that cover large parts of the body.
-If you run your hand over the rash, fine bumps feel a bit like running your hand over sandpaper,” Dr. Price said.
+If you run your hand over the rash, it feels rough like sandpaper,” Dr. Price said.

 How can you prevent scarlet fever?

 There’s no vaccine for the germ that causes scarlet fever.
 It’s very contagious and transmitted by coughing, sneezing, talking and close contact with someone who has strep throat or scarlet fever.
-So, the best way to prevent it is to wash your hands often, avoid sharing cups and utensils and stay away from people who are sick.
+So, the best way to prevent it is to wash your hands often with soap and water, cover your mouth and nose if you are sick, avoid sharing cups and utensils and stay away from people who are sick.
 You can get scarlet fever at any age, but children are most susceptible.

 How is scarlet fever diagnosed and treated?